 New Life did not arrive until 7 PM.
 They were all, however, keen on visiting the cave although it closes at 7:30.
 We rushed to the dinghies and landed in nearby Ayia Dynamis.
 Then we walked briskly up the steep road.
 At 7:30 we were still walking.
 Orhan wisely gave up and turned back.
 The rest of us went on.
 By the time we arrived in Olympi Cave it was 7:45 and it was deserted and shut.
 Too bad!
 We returned at a leisurely pace, watching a glorious sunset over the by then very calm sea.

 Back on our boats we had an ouzo with various mezedes in Thetis’ cockpit and then rigatoni with tuna and tomato sauce along with a nice Turkish white wine in New Life’s cockpit.
 We were all very tired and retired early.
-Around midnight a charter boat with a family of the Aykers’ friends arrived.
+Around midnight a charter boat with the family of Aykers’ friends arrived.
 They will be sailing to Myconos together early in the morning.

 For me this was a very lazy day.
 New Life and their friends left around 8 AM but I was not feeling very ambitious, I suppose that I was tired from all the socializing.
 I stayed here in Salagonas.
 There was no sailing wind anyways.
 I swam and read under the tent.